manuel-sosa/Crowdfunding_ETL/README.md

 - Database Folder contains the following new documents:
     - crowdfunding_db_schema.sql = queries for creating tables and showing data in the queries
     - QuickDBD-crowdfunding_db = ERD Diagram created
-    - Database Data = has screen shots of database created, queries and tables